 This Scholastic attitude towards technology was not the only one available in the time when Bacon and Descartes wrote their works.
-Nonetheless it was the dominant one and various Renaissance attempts to create a scientific and philosophical approach toward rudem et pinguiusculam (AT I 402), ignobili et bruta (AT I 403).

-technology, although very important, were only marginal and, as shown, restricted to various technological domains.
+Nonetheless it was the dominant one and various Renaissance attempts to create a scientific and philosophical approach toward technology, although very important, were only marginal and, as shown, restricted to various technological domains.